 The first step is to be informed about existing plans and procedures.
 Effective emergency preparedness plans are routinely revisited to identify areas in need of improvement.
 It is also important to make sure you give school officials accurate contact information for your family.

 Talk to your children about what to do, where to meet and how to contact you should an emergency situation arise.
 Find ways to collaborate effectively with school staff and fellow parents and community members to best prepare for emergency situations.
-You are welcome to attend our monthly Safety Committee meetings to learn more about our ongoing efforts.
+You are welcome to attend Finance Committee of the Whole meetings to learn more about our ongoing efforts.